 c.
 Long-term incentive (LTI);

 Ad a.
-Fixed salary
+Fixed remuneration

 Ad b.
 Short-term incentive